-- 2. The old wharf at Fort Moultrie has been replaced by a new one and occupies a different position. - 3.
-The spur dikes on each side of the whark mentioned above should be shown. - 4.
-The rock pile just inside of the west end of Sullivans Island should be shown.
-This is now marked by a spindle. - 5.
-The tall observing tower on the east end of Sullivans Island should be charted. © BAN. - 6.
-A new range for coming out of Hamlin Creek has recently been established in place of the old range which did not show the best water.
-The red beacon (No.32) in the same locality should be charted. - W. The small island shown on the present chart in Hamlin Creek about three fourths mile east of Breach Inlet is now gone. - 8.
-The Ferris Wheel at the Isle of Palms is now gone but a water tank - (0 GAY) just southeast of it is prominent and should be charted. - 9.
-Forty Beacons and ranges along the inside passage between Dewess Inlet and Five Fathom Creek have been carefully located on this survey and should be shown in their correct positions on the chart. - 10.
-The houses shown on the east side of Capers Inlet have been destroyed with the exception of the one shown on Sheet "A" as signal MOON. - 11.
-The house shown at Videl Landing in the inside passage between Capers and Price Inlet has been destroyed and the area overgrown. - 1/2 42.
-The wharf in Bull Harbor should be shown. - 13.
-The present chart is confusing at a point along the inside passage at the turn one half mile west of 0 Pup.
+2. The old wharf at Fort Moultrie has been replaced by a new one and occupies a different position.

+5. The spur dikes on each side of the whark mentioned above should be shown.

+4. The rock pile just inside of the west end of Sullivans Island should be shown.
+This is now marked by a spindle.

+5. The tall observing tower on the east end of Sullivans Island should be charted.
+O BAN.

+6. A new range for coming out of Hamlin Creek has recently been established in place of the old range which did not show the best water.
+The red beacon (No.32) in the same locality should be charted.

+Q. The small island shown on the present chart in Hamlin Creek about three fourths mile east of Breach Inlet is now gone.

+8. The Ferris Wheel at the Isle of Palms is now gone but a water tank (O GAY) just southeast of it is prominent and should be charted.

+9. Porty Beacons and ranges along the inside passage between Dewess Inlet and Five Fathom Creek have been carefully located on this survey and should be shown in their correct positions on the chart.

+10. The houses shown on the east side of Capers Inlet have been destroyed with the exception of the one shown on Sheet "A" as signal MOON.

+11. The house shown at Videl Landing on the inside passage between Capers and Price Inlet has been destroyed and the area overgrown.

+42. The wharf in Bull Harbor should be shown,

+15. The present chart is confusing at a point along the inside passage at the turn on half mile west of 0 PUP.
 (Sheet B).
-The passage turns to the right in going westward whereas the passage actually-takes-a-che is shown as turning to the left on the chart. - 15.
-When going to the northward through Hickory Bay and approaching Beacon 29 an island is picked up in what appears to be the middle of the channel.
+The passage turns to the right in going westward whereas the passage actually-takes-a-che is shown as turning to the left on the chart.

+17. The small island in Bull Narrows shown on the chart is now gone.

+15. When going to the northward through Hickory Bay and approaching Beacon 29 an island is picked up in what appears to be the middle of the channel.
 This island is shown on the chart and is correctly located but the dredged cut is shown too far to the eastward with the result that the island is not shown as being in the vicinity of the passage.
-Sheet "B" shows the dredged cut in its proper relation to the island. - 16.
-A wreck which bares at low water and exposes some treacherous looking drift bolts is located 100 meters off the east end of the small island in Bull Harbor.
-The wreck has caused a sand spit to build out from the island. - 17.
-A narrow island partly covered with short grass and partly with mark one.
+Sheet "B" shows the dredged cut in its proper relation to the island.

+16. A wreck which bares at low water and exposes some treacherous looking drift bolts is located 100 meters off the east end of the small island in Bull Harbor.
+The wreck has caused a sand spit to build out from the island.
-/ d is located about one and one half miles north of the east end of Bull

-/ Island.
-This island has no name as it has built up sinse the last sur / vey.
-Four other small islets have built up to the eastward of the larger
+17. A narrow island partly covered with short grass and partly with mark is located about one and one half miles north of the east end of Bull Island.
+This island has no nake as it has built up since the last survey.
+Four other small islets have built up to the eastward of the larger one.